Bombing of Tokyo (10 March 1945): On the ground

 Few places in the targeted area provided safety.
 Many of those who attempted to evacuate to the large parks which had been created as refuges against fires following the 1923 Great Kantō earthquake were killed when the conflagration moved across these open spaces.
 Similarly, thousands of people who gathered in the grounds of the Sensō-ji temple in Asakusa died.
 Others sheltered in solid buildings, such as schools or theatres, and in canals.
-These were not proof against the firestorm, with smoke inhalation and heat killing large numbers of people in schools.
-Many of the people who attempted to shelter in canals were killed by smoke or when the passing firestorm sucked oxygen out of the area.
+These were not proof against the firestorm; smoke inhalation and heat killed large numbers of people in schools.
+In one instance, over a thousand people were killed after they took refuge in a school's massive swimming pool and were boiled alive.
+Many of the people who attempted to shelter in canals were killed by smoke or when the passing firestorm sucked oxygen out of the air.
 However, these bodies of water provided safety to thousands of others.
 The fire finally burned itself out during mid-morning on 10 March, and came to a stop when it reached large open areas or the Nakagawa Canal.
 Thousands of people injured in the raid died over the following days.

 After the raid, civilians across Tokyo offered assistance to the refugees.
-Firemen, police officers and soldiers also tried to rescue survivors trapped under collapsed buildings.
+Firemen, police officers and soldiers tried to rescue survivors trapped under collapsed buildings.
 Many refugees who had previously lived in slums were accommodated in prosperous parts of the city.
 Some of these refugees resented the differences in living conditions, prompting riots and looting.
 Refugee centers were also established in parks and other open areas.
-Over a million people left the city in the following weeks, with more than 90 percent being accommodated in nearby prefectures.
+Over a million people left the city in the following weeks, more than 90 percent of whom were accommodated in nearby prefectures.
 Due to the extent of the damage and the exodus from Tokyo, no attempt was made to restore services to large sections of the city.